-Artist: Fan Qi (Chinese, 1616after 1694)
+Artist: Fan Qi (Chinese, 1616–after 1694)

 Dimensions: 6 x 7 7/16 in.
 (15.2 x 18.9 cm)

-Credit Line: Bequest of John M. Crawford, Jr., 1988 (1989.363.131)
+Credit Line: Bequest of John M. Crawford Jr., 1988

-In this album, Fan's interest in describing the changing seasons, times of day, and differing qualities of light and atmosphere recall the descriptive goals of Song painting.
-But in contrast with Song landscapes, Fan's minutely described scenery, his accurate use of foreshortening, and his interest in the coloristic effects of sunlight result in an almost documentary quality.
+In this album Fan's interest in describing the changing seasons, times of day, and differing qualities of light and atmosphere recalls the descriptive goals of Song painting.
+In contrast to Song landscapes, Fan's minutely described scenery, his accurate use of foreshortening, and his interest in the coloristic effects of sunlight result in an almost documentary quality.